 To look up the details of a property, selector, value, etc.:

-• The JavaScript Basics page does a good job introducing, well, the basics of the language.
-Work through this to learn the syntax and some important aspects of using Javascript in a web page.
-You can skip the “Supercharging our example website” section.
+• Then, the JavaScript Basics page does a good job introducing… the basics of the language!
+Work through this to learn the syntax and some important aspects of using JavaScript in a web page.
+And do work through it, downloading and modifying the files they provide to follow along, do everything yourself, and test each step as you go.
+You won’t learn nearly as well from just reading through it alone.

 • Of the remaining pages (and there are many), these are the most important for a student in CS 253:

 • Functions — reusable blocks of code — Much of this will go quickly for you, since you’re already familiar with functions.
-The section on anonymous functions and arrow functions, though, covers an aspect of functions that is used heavily in Javascript and likely to be new for you.
+The section on anonymous functions and arrow functions, though, covers an aspect of functions that is used heavily in JavaScript and likely to be new for you.
+The section on function scope and conflicts is less important to us at this point in CS 253 and can be skimmed.

 • document.querySelector() [MDN docs]